Geometry#

 GeometryCollection([geoms])

-A collection of one or more geometries that may contain more than one type of geometry.
+Collection of one or more geometries that can be of different types.

 Construction#